wasmachien75/strawberry/_posts/2019-12-31-a-look-at-nba-decade-charts.markdown

 {%include img-link.md img='images/2019-12-31/Top 30 FTA.png'%}

 There are some conclusions to be drawn:
-- James Harden is a great scorer and incredibly adept at getting to the free throw line.
+- James Harden is a generational scoring talent and incredibly adept at getting to the free throw line.
 - Serge Ibaka is a somewhat surprising leader in the blocks category, especially considering he played at power forward for most of his career.
-It shows that there were few great centers in this deace.
+It shows that there were few great centers in this decade.
 - Chris Paul is just 80 assists shy of Russell Westbrook's total, but has less than half of Westbrook's number of turnovers.

 These are the players that managed to score more than 10000 points, grouped by position: